Kathy and Nicky Hilton share update on Paris Hilton as a new mum

 Nicky, 39, and her husband James Rothschild share three children, Lily Grace, six, Teddy Marilyn, five, and a 12-month-old son whose name hasn't been made public yet.

-Paris's mum Kathy shared that she has been enjoying watching Paris be a mother to the baby boy.
+Paris's mum Kathy added that she has been enjoying watching Paris be a mother to the baby boy.

-"It's so special," the Real Housewives of Beverley Hills star, 64, told the outlet.
+"It's so special," The Real Housewives of Beverly Hills star, 64, told the outlet.
 "He's getting so big.
 We just had our first swimming lesson together.
-It was very sweet,"
+It was very sweet."

-Paris, 42, announced that she and her husband Carter Reum welcomed their first child via surrogate.
+Paris, 42, announced that she and her husband Carter Reum welcomed their first child via surrogate back in January.

 "It's always been my dream to be a mother and I'm so happy that Carter and I found each other," the DJ told People at the time.
 "We are so excited to start our family together and our hearts are exploding with love for our baby boy."